dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/ids_agg-release_note-1.2.0.md

 ## New Content

-New **validation rules** , **validation rule groups** ['IDS', OEfzRCqPEK] and **validation notifications templates** have been been added.
+New **validation rules** , **validation rule groups** [IDS `OEfzRCqPEK`] and **validation notifications templates** have been been added.
 The validation notifications have been configured to send outbreak alerts to user groups according to validation rules that define the outbreak threshold.
 Validation notification templates have been configured for each outbreak alert with a customized message that can be further localized during implementation.

-New **dataset** for weekly population data ['Population (weekly)', zTU6UZXtgwR].
+New **dataset** for weekly population data [Population (weekly) `zTU6UZXtgwR`].
 The 'Population (weekly) data set is used as part of the IDS package to provide population denominators for surveillance indicators that are monitored & analyzed on a weekly basis, such weekly incidence rates that can trigger outbreak alerts.
 While the dataset is generic and can be re-used to provide denominators for other programs conducting weekly data collection/monitoring, it is most typically used in the surveillance use case and therefore added to the package.
 By default, the dataset is assigned at Level 3 representing 'districts' in the package dev environment and can be modified.

-Added **user group** for data capture ['IDS data capture', tFbRg3v7QLB].
+Added **user group** for data capture [IDS data capture `tFbRg3v7QLB`].
 This user group is assigned capture access to the IDS datasets.

 ## Fixes & Improvements